wjson2002/database/report/project2.md

 Some of the test cases take too long to run.
 I would like to see more explanation of function in the project writeup.
 I would like information on what paramaters are passed in and example use cases.

+Local test cases and gradescope tests are inconsistent.
+Sometimes I can pass local tests, but fail gradescope tests.